ongr-io/RouterBundle/README.md

 > WARNING: If SeoAwareTrait is used you must implement `urlAnalyzer` analyzer, otherwise there will be a fatal error on index create.

+In the configuration of the bundle you need to specify the `es.manager` to use and under the `seo_routes` you have to specify documents that will have seo_routes as keys and the controller action that will handle the request as a values.

 At `_controller` you define controller and action for every document type.
 `_route` is a name of this route and it can be used at path generation.